 Many of the attacks start with a single phishing email.
 It is therefore critical for K12 schools to improve email security, and for that, an advanced spam filtering solution is essential.
 SpamTitan blocks more than 99.9% of spam and phishing emails and is an ideal, low-cost, easy-to-implement spam filtering solution for K12 schools.

-A web filtering solution is also an important cybersecurity measure.
+A school internet filtering software solution is also an important cybersecurity measure.
 In addition to blocking students’ access to obscene content, as required for CIPA compliance, web filters can prevent users from visiting phishing websites and will block ransomware and malware downloads.
 The cost of a web filter can be partially offset by discounts obtained through the E-Rate program.

 End user training is also important.
 K12 schools need to include cybersecurity awareness training as part of their staff development program.
 Rather than providing a one-off or annual training session, training needs to be conducted regularly to keep staff up to speed on the latest threats.